Click for Interactive 360º

 As you head on down to nearing the bottom of Big Oak Flat Road, don’t miss the stop at Half Dome View.

 Then just around the corner from Half Dome View the road runs right over the top of The Cascades waterfall.

 As you head deeper into the valley, you’ll notice many sign posts stating “Use your snow chains”.
 Of course the hire car we had wasn’t equipped, but hey ho that wasn’t going to stop us.
 However we soon realised why, as it got icy, and I mean, really Icy.
 I could feel the back end of the car slip, sliding around in places and I was only doing 15 mph.

 The valley itself is a big loop and there are plenty of places to just pull in along the way if you spot something.
 Bridalveil falls is a short easy hike, but stick to the path.
 We tried to take a direct route thinking it would be a short cut, of course we failed miserably.
 The further we walked into the trees the ground became icier and the bush got thicker.
 We got to the point we just had to give up, especially when we came across a massive impassible rock and least not forgetting the fact that, like the other 2, I had fallen on my arse on more than one occasion plus I had my camera in hand.
-Now this could get expensive!
+Now this could get expensive, time to retreat!

 After you’ve seen Bridalveil Falls you should take a right along the Southside drive, you’ll soon see ahead of you a GIANT granite monster.
 This is what all climbers are here for, there paradise El Capitan.
 If you wanted there are lots of places along this stretch of road to just pull in and stop for a picture.
 Carrying on from here just down the road, on your right you’ll see the Yosemite Valley Chapel.
 It was built in 1879 and considered to be the most holy place of Yosemite Valley.